-Tucked away in the heart of rural Devon is Taw River Dairy, owned and run by Sam Bullingham and Katie Bray.
+Tucked away in the heart of rural Devon is Taw River Dairy, owned and run by Sam Bullingham.
 It’s the result of inspired thinking, brave financial decisions and sheer hard work.

-The couple produce, pasteurise and process milk and ice-cream on site using milk from their small herd of pasture-fed Jersey and Jersey cross cows.
+He produces, pasteurises and processes milk and ice-cream on site using milk from their small herd of pasture-fed Jersey and Jersey cross cows.

-I met up with Sam and Katie to talk all things dairy…
+I met up with Sam to talk all things dairy…

-Sam and Katie are doing incredible things over at Taw River Dairy.
-They believe farming should work with the environment and not against it, applying regenerative techniques to their parcel of land, farming it in harmony with nature.
+Sam is doing incredible things over at Taw River Dairy.
+He believes that farming should work with the environment and not against it, applying regenerative techniques to their parcel of land, farming it in harmony with nature.

 One example of this is the farms holistic grazing techniques which are used help to build soil structure and organic matter.
 “Clover, bird’s foot trefoil, vetch, and plantain and chicory…” Sam excitedly points out the various herbs and different grasses growing in his meadows and hedgerows.
 He’s enthusiastic at the prospect of nurturing the plant-life and soil on which his animals graze and is planning on planting 800m of hedgerow this winter to further sequest carbon.